geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 It doesn't pass the linter.
 Uh, that's another good bounty for a new person.
 These $200 bounties probably will work out to be, uh, 10 lines of code, uh,
-There's a bounty for...
-Oh, has this one... has there been progress on this one?
+There's a bounty for..
+Oh, has this one.. has there been progress on this one?
-On the...
+On the..
 Oh, okay, nobody rebased it.
 I might unlock that one if there's no progress on it by next meeting.
 The PTX working on OSX.
 We have all the infrastructure now because AMD works on OSX, so that one's great.